-- 1. To be available for clinical activities as schedule between College of Saint Mary and the agency. - 2.
-Student must abide by the rules, regulations, and policies of the agency, which may be updated at any time. - 3.
+- 1. To be available for clinical activities as scheduled between College of Saint Mary and the agency. - 2.
+Students must abide by the rules, regulations, and policies, including clinical compliance requirements, of the agency, which may be updated at any time. - 3.
 To abide by the dress code of the agency. - 4.
-To abide by existing laws and agency policies regarding the confidentiality of all information related to patients/clients, staff, and facility and which prohibits reproduction of any protected health information for purposes of removal from the agency. - 5.
-To follow all safety procedures in force for the agency. - 6.
-To hold the agency harmless for possible losses incurred as a result of accident, injury, or illness that may occur to the student while on affiliation in the agency. - 7.
-To obtain express written permission from both the College and the agency prior to submitting for publication any material obtained as a result of education training. - 8.
-To notify of any termination actions from any possible clinical affiliate to the Program Director to determine eligibility for clinical placement. - 9.
+To abide by the computer and electronic medical record login procedures required to remain active in the system of the agency, which includes attending login events to maintain access, when applicable. - 5.
+To abide by existing laws and agency policies regarding the confidentiality of all information related to patients/clients, staff, and facility and which prohibits reproduction of any protected health information for purposes of removal from the agency. - 6.
+To follow all safety procedures in force for the agency. - 7.
+To hold the agency harmless for possible losses incurred as a result of accident, injury, or illness that may occur to the student while on affiliation in the agency. - 8.
+To obtain express written permission from both the College and the agency before submitting for publication any material obtained as a result of education training. - 9.
+To notify the Program Director of any termination actions from any possible clinical affiliate to determine eligibility for clinical placement. - 10.
 To safely retain facility identification badges and parking permits as distributed, returning them to CSM at the conclusion of the course/program.
 Replacement badge and/or parking permit costs will be at the student's expense.